Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 - Military grade water filter removes protozoa, bacteria, particulate and even viruses

-- Very fast flow rate - pumps 2.5 litres per minute
+- Very fast - pumps 2.5 litres per minute

 - Extremely rugged - withstands freezing and drops